howaboutwe/experimental/README.markdown

 ## Developer Workflow

-Experiments *can* be defined in config/experiments.yml Running the rake task `rake experiments:sync` will load those experiments under 'in_code' into the database and set removed_at timestamp for those under 'removed'
+Experiments *can* be defined in `config/experimental.yml` Running the rake task `rake experimental:sync` will load those experiments under 'in_code' into the database and set removed_at timestamp for those under 'removed'

-You will likely want to automate the running of `rake experiments:sync` by adding to your deploy file.
+You will likely want to automate the running of `rake experimental:sync` by adding to your deploy file.

 ### Capistrano
 In `config/deploy.rb`: